shenwei356/seqkit/doc/docs/benchmark.md

 ### Test 3.
 Sampling by number

-Note that different softwares have different sampling strategies, the peak memory may depends on size of sampled sequences.
+*Note that different softwares have different sampling strategies, the peak memory  depends on size of sampled sequences and the results may not be the same.*

 [Commands](https://github.com/shenwei356/seqkit/blob/master/benchmark/run_benchmark_03_sampling.sh)